 - Calcium in dairy, bone meal and egg shells.

 When I started making my dog food, I cooked all the meat.
 I just could not stomach the thought of feeding our dogs uncooked food.
 I don’t even eat sushi so why would I feed our dogs raw meat?
 I remember talking to a dog nutritionist who told me that I would eventually get our dogs on a raw diet.
 It was about a year or two later when I did just that.
-However, since Marmalade is older, she does not tolerate a raw diet so I am back to cooking.
+However, when Marmalade was in her senior years, she did not tolerate a raw diet so I cooked the meat instead of serving it to her raw.
 It takes me just over an hour to cook enough food to last four days.

-Currently I feed ground turkey with cooked rice, fruit (blueberries, apples, bananas) and vegetables (canned pumpkin, canned green beans, and fresh cooked carrots).
-Since ground turkey is low in fat, I add a stick of unsalted butter to the rice while it is cooking.
-The butter is a great source of fat!
-In the mornings, each dog gets one raw egg with shell mixed up in their food.
+Currently I feed ground turkey with cooked brown rice, fruit (blueberries, apples, bananas) and vegetables (canned pumpkin, canned green beans, and fresh cooked carrots).
+I will use canned carrots if I am in a hurry or out of fresh.
+Since ground turkey is low in fat, I add in a stick of unsalted butter or avocado oil to the rice while it is cooking.
+Both are great sources of fat!
+In the mornings, each dog gets one raw egg mixed up in their food.
 (I know it sounds gross but they love it.)
 The shells are a great source of calcium.
-I include rice in their diet since both Marms and Buck seem to do best with it in there.

 The size of your dog will depend on how long this homemade dog food recipe will last.
 If you are feeding a tiny guy, it’s going to last quite awhile.
-I am feeding a Great Dane and a Golden Retriever, for a total of 12 heaping cups a day.
+When I was feeding our Great Dane and Golden Retriever, the food lasted about four days.
+Buck, who is 60 pounds, eats three cups a day and the food lasts for 12 days.
 The above recipe lasts me about four days.
 I keep a batch of this gluten-free dog food in the freezer so I always have food on hand.Print

-Made with ground turkey, fresh vegetables and rice, your dogs will love this gluten-free dog food.
+Made with ground turkey, fruit, vegetables and brown rice, your dogs will love this gluten-free dog food.

 - 5 pounds of ground meat (beef, turkey, chicken), cooked